Ben-Ganon/Obsidian_Olympus_DnD/Gear and Items/Weapons.md

 ![[Indo-Persian_war_hammer.jpg | 100]]
 The Sagaris is a war hammer, capable of dealing great damage while completely ignoring armor.
 Because of it's weight requires dual wielding.
 Does blunt damage

+#### Lyre

+#### Aspída Sfentónas
+Sling Shield, both a defensive shield and a sling in the same item.
+You can use it to shoot arrows at enemies and block attacks (though not very well)